fisch42/fxosapp/README.md

 # fxosapp

-`fxosapp` is a Firefox OS build tool.
+`fxosapp` is a Firefox OS App build tool.

 ## Installation